ta10101/BroNode/docker/LOG_SENDER_QUICKSTART.md

 ## Quick Start

 See the [Docker README.md](/README.md) for the basics on Edge Node Container Setup and you will need to be using `Dockerfile.unyt` as the template for your Unyt-based Edge Node container image.

 See the [Log-sender](https://github.com/unytco/log-sender/blob/main/LOG_SENDER_USER_GUIDE.md) for detailed usage guide.

 **Prerequisites:**

-- Holochain 0.6.0 conductor with reporting enabled
+- Holochain 0.6.0 conductor with reporting enabled.
-- Access to Holochain agent key (unyt public key)
+- Access to your Unyt agent public key.
-- Log-collector service endpoint
+- Log-collector service endpoint.
-- Log directories where Holochain conductor writes JSONL files
+- Log directories where Holochain conductor writes JSONL files (var/local/lib/holochain/reports by default).
+- An installed happ which has an agreemnt setup in Unyt.

 ### 1. Basic Setup